 Canvassed 6000 homes and sent out mailers to inform residents about our constituent services

-Met with hundreds of constituents on a wide variety of topics including education, redistricting reform, voting integrity, gun safety, deer overpopulation, renewable energy, the opioid epidemic, and more
+Met with hundreds of constituents on a wide variety of topics including education, redistricting reform, voting integrity, gun safety, deer overpopulation, renewable energy, the opioid epidemic, PA Fairness Act and more

 Performed ceremonial duties as the State Representative:

 Reading of Declaration of Independence on Independence Day at Washington Crossing Park

 Hosted a Policy Committee Hearing on #MeToo Legislation to help bring attention to this important issue and to better understand how lawmakers can best help end workplace sexual harassment.
 More here, here and here.

 Voted and advocated for the rights of child sex abuse victims (SB261)